 In fact, the bezel of the GMT-Master – even today – is arguably the watch’s most important design detail.
 The bezel of the GMT-Master was marked with 24 hours and that, coupled with the extra 24-hour hand on the dial, allowed the watch to display a second time-zone.
 That supplemental time zone could be set to Greenwich Mean Time (GMT) – the international civil time standard used during that era – hence the name of the watch.

 The GMT-Master was previously known as the Turn-O-Graph (credit: Bloomberg).

-The GMT-Master ref.
-6542 included a luminous bakelite bezel insert, however, this material was very prone to cracking.
+The Rolex 6542 included a luminous bakelite bezel insert, however, this material was very prone to cracking.
 Therefore, Rolex quickly replaced it with a metal bezel insert in 1956.

 The Four Short Years of the GMT-Master Ref.
 6542

 In addition to replacing the bezel material, Rolex also outfitted the ref.
 6542 with three different movements.
 First came the Caliber 1036, then the Caliber 1065, and finally the Caliber 1066.
 Of course, each of these was an automatic movement powering the time, date, and extra 24-hour hand.
 The 24-hour hand and the traditional 12-hour hand were directly linked.
 Thus, the wearer would set his local time on the main dial and then adjust the bezel to line up with the GMT hand accordingly to correctly indicate his second-time zone.

 Rolex Vintage Pepsi Dial Reference 6542 came in three different movements.